edmonddoan/Coin_Display/README.md

-# Coin_Display
+# Coin_Display_2.0
-A web application that uses Ruby, Go and JavaScript.
-The gimmick of this website is to use cute designs for the users to display cryptocurrency data. .
+Web application built using the MERN(MongoDB,Express, React, Nodejs) stack.
+Displays prices and graphs of specific cryptocurrencies.
+Currently working on trying to get the prices to update live as well as the enhancing the UI/UX.